-The Autism Center currently has two ongoing studies that offer participants full, no-cost evaluations:
+The Autism Center: Research Lab currently has two ongoing studies that offer participants full, no-cost evaluations:

 - Neuronal Correlates of Autism Traits in ADHD and Autism: Studying children aged 5 to 11 years old with ADHD or autism spectrum disorder (no formal diagnosis necessary)